Sports, activities and recreation

 Located in Veyrier, Loisirs offers two basic rafting and kayaking courses, both on the Rhone River, from Jonction to Passerelle de Chèvre and from Chancy to the Carnot Bridge.
 Both trips are suitable for beginners and last approximately two hours.
 SFr.70 per person.
 Children’s rafting camps and adult certification classes are also available throughout the summer months.

 Although not known for its wine, Geneva’s winegrowing region is easily the most picturesque in the world and the largest in Switzerland producing 13.5 million liters annually.
 Most vineyards offer tasting, though some by appointment only.
 See www.wine.ch/index.htm for a complete list of wineries and events.
 La Route de Vignoble or the ‘Road of the Vineyard’ (www.routeduvignoble.ch) is a popular tasting route connecting some forty vineyards in and around Geneva.
 The route is well marked and easily conquered by bike or on foot.
-A similar course at Parcours Dardagny (www.balade-viticole.com) presents a full history of winegrowing in Geneva along a 7km trail through the Dardagny vineyard with tasting in the main house.
+A similar course at Parcours Dardagny (balade viticole) presents a full history of winegrowing in Geneva along a 7km trail through the Dardagny vineyard with tasting in the main house.
+The biggest wine tasting event of the year, Open wineries day, is not to be missed.

 Hot Air Ballooning